CodeYourFuture/curriculum/content/js1/sprints/1/prep/index.md

 In JavaScript, we have several different data types, like **numbers** and **strings**.

 `10` is an example of the number data type.
-`3.14` is also part of the number data type, as we include both integers non-integers in this data type.
+`3.14` is also part of the number data type, as we include both integers and non-integers in this data type.

 We also have the string data type in JavaScript.
 A string is a sequence of characters.
 In JavaScript a string is denoted using opening quotation marks and closing quotation marks. `"Code Your Future"` is an example of a string.